Take Google’s Advanced Power Searching Challenge.

 …and instantly hit a University of Massachusetts Press book with full-view preview pages, The Dance of the Comedians: The People, the President, and the Performance of Political Standup Comedy in America, 2010.
 The link landed me on the correct pages, which gave the detailed story of those early radio years in a scholarly chapter.
 I was able to get/skim enough pages to put me on the right track, although I didn’t bother to page through to see if the actual endnotes were available.
 This was just a first pass.

 Cutting out the “Will Rogers” name and then running the search query again as: “radio” “impersonation” “president” in Google Books gave me (first result) a full-view preview of pages inside the book The American President in Popular Culture, 2005.
-My first instinct was to find the publisher, and make sure it wasn’t some Barry from Basildon.
-Publisher details were missing for it in the Google Books sidebar, but a quick tickle of Amazon showed the book to be from Greenwood — another reliable scholarly publisher, known for their popular culture guides and encyclopedias.
+My first instinct was to find the publisher, as publisher details were missing for it in the Google Books sidebar.
+But a quick tickle of Amazon showed the book to be from Greenwood — another reliable scholarly publisher, known for their popular culture guides and encyclopedias.
 The landing page for this book was perfect and succinctly continued the story of presidential vocal impersonation through to the Kennedy era and into the 1990s.
 This initial two minutes of searching had landed me amid the precise keywords and names needed to dig out primary sources and deeper scholarship, had I wanted to.

 At this point I was still at the stage of very quickly skim-reading a couple of pages of the books, to ensure I was on the right track.
 I had enough to be able to go back and pin down the answer to the question about the “glory days” (1920s).

-But at that point I knew intuitively that I could fairly swiftly also find out if impersonation was actually banned by law during: i) the authoritarian years of the later New Deal; ii) wartime; and iii) during the 1950s Cold War.
+But at that point I knew intuitively that I could fairly swiftly also find out if impersonation was actually banned by law during: i) the authoritarian years of the later New Deal (in the late 1930s, with war approaching and FDR touchy about his image, the big radio networks such as NBC and CBS did not allow him to be impersonated); ii) wartime; and iii) during the 1950s Cold War.
 I had already triangulated my rough initial framework well enough, to be able to bookend the search period in my mind: Will Rogers used presidential impersonation frequently, and Kennedy loved being vocally impersonated.
-I already knew that in the 1970s Tricky Dicky was knee deep in aggressive free-speech hippies, so he wasn’t going to ban anything like that.
+I already knew that in the 1970s Tricky Dicky was knee deep in aggressively free-speech hippies, so he was unlikely to ban anything like that.
+Reagan apparently enjoyed being impersonated.
 So I would only have to go back and check for national laws circa 1937-1957, and at the same time keep an eye out for obscure per-state laws while putting together the complete timeline for the 1920-1970 period.
 Only at that point might I have hit search tools for online legal rulings — it would have been pointless to start with them.